shai987/find_my_friend/README.md

 ```bash
 node app
 ```
+Run flask server:
-For Flask server you need to change the directory of the project:
+For this you need to change the directory of the project:
 ```bash
 cd backend/py
 ```